full360/voltdbscala/README.md

 val responseAsync: Future[ClientResponse] = client.callProcedureAsync("SampleProc", 123, "abc")
 ```

-Note: You can pass Option[T] as parameter to procedure calls which is translated to its value if present or null
+Note: You can pass an instance of Option[T] as parameter to procedure calls which is translated to its value
+if present or null

 ### Utilities